 Undergraduate Design & Production Admissions

-UNCSA offers Bachelor of Fine Arts (BFA) degrees in the School of Design & Production (D&P) in several concentrations.
-You will complete an online application and upload required documents.
+UNCSA offers Bachelor of Fine Arts (B.F.A.) degrees in the School of Design & Production (D&P) in several concentrations.
+You will complete an online application and upload the required documents.
 A digital portfolio will be uploaded as part of the application.
 You must meet the minimum test and educational requirements.
 An interview is required for admission.
 Interviews for the 2021-22 academic year have moved online and will be conducted live, virtually.
-If invited to interview, you will bring a physical portfolio of your work to an in-person interview with D&P faculty on the UNCSA campus.
+If invited to interview, you will discuss a portfolio of your work with the D&P faculty.
 Admission is based on a combination of your artistic and academic merits.

 Deadlines & Interview Dates